Elbow Pain: Lateral Epicondylitis & Overuse Injury

 The radial collateral ligament attaches below the lateral epicondyle of the humerus, and below to and partially over the annular ligament and inserts into the side of the ulna.
 It is closely blended with the tendon origin of the supinator (palm up motion).

-The follow up appointment with the Orthopedist post-MRI is delayed due to insurance issues (Wow is all I will say about that), however, I am sure surgery is the only remedy at this point.
+The follow up appointment with the Orthopedist post-MRI is delayed due to insurance issues, however, I am sure surgery is the only remedy at this point.
 Concerns are the complication with the new tear, chance of ligament rupture, procedure, length of recovery, and likelihood of regaining normal strength.
 And so it goes.

 Follow up: No surgery recommended!
 Ortho said it will rupture, but the decreased tension would cause less pain.
 Well, trying to find information on post-rupture function and all I see is extension with radial deviation.
 Consulted with a physio I know in England and he can not find any reasonable information as well.
 The search continues pending second opinion or rupture, whichever comes first.

 1. Sports Medicine 1998 Sep;26(3):193-205